Home Latest News View The Trailer Bills Story Gallery Join the Email List Guest Book Bios and Contact Info

 Bill Sackter Documentary ...
 The Beginnings

-My name is Lane Wyrick, and I'm a documentary filmmaker from Iowa City.
-About 7 years ago I met with Academy Award Winning Screenwriter Barry Morrow (Rain Man) at the Los Angeles Premiere of my documentary The Nazi Drawings to discuss with him a project he held dear to his heart.
+My name is Lane Wyrick, and I'm the documentary filmmaker who created "A Friend Indeed - The Bill Sackter Story".
+In 2001, I met with Academy Award Winning Screenwriter Barry Morrow (Rain Man) at the Los Angeles Premiere of my documentary The Nazi Drawings to discuss with him a project he held dear to his heart.
 After viewing my documentary, he said to me that he wanted me to create a new feature length documentary project about a man named Bill Sackter, and that it was a project he had been hoping to see produced for over twenty years.

 Barry Meets Bill Sackter